 Bench for Accountants started as a way to get clients from tax accountants.
 What we’re realizing is just as important will be getting clients to tax accountants (for those that need them).
 Coupled with our financial mastery test, we aim to make sure every client has the tax and advisory services they need, even if we don’t make money on it.
 This will take longer than a quarter to achieve, but we’re setting off on this trajectory now.

 In order to start simple and small and get things right at the start, Bench started as a cash-based bookkeeping service.
 We turned away many potential clients that needed accruals.
-Over the past year, Bench Pro has chipped away at accruals and added each type of accrual one-by-one to the list of things we can serve.
+Over the past year, Bench Pro has continued to chip away at accruals, adding more and more types of accruals to the list of things we can serve.
 This coming quarter we plan to move closer by adding some challenging items to our arsenal of accruals: accounts receivable and inventory tracking.
-By the end of the year, there should be very few clients we can’t handle bookkeeping for!
+By the end of the year, there should be very few accrual clients we can’t handle bookkeeping for!

 For small businesses that aren’t aware of online bookkeeping, they go straight to looking for a local bookkeeper without realizing there’s another option out there.
 This year we plan to make sure that they come across Bench during their local search, by being in the places they expect a bookkeeper to be—Craigslist, Yelp listings, and even at co-working spaces through our partnerships with WeWork and Industrious.